 - Pain radiating outwards from the chest which might include the jaw and stomach pain.

-Providing Care for patient with suspected Heart Attack.
+Providing Care for patients with suspected Heart Attacks.

 Participants or rescuers providing care for a patient should monitor or provide the following:

 - Monitor vitals including patient’s airway, breathing, and circulation.
 Rescuers (s) are encouraged to record patients’ vitals if possible.